lanterno/office-wall-clock/docs-site/getting-started/timeline.md

 Once you've completed your build:

 1. Read [Daily Operation](../usage/daily-operation.md) for usage tips
-2. Review [Troubleshooting](../troubleshooting/common-issues.md) for common issues
+2. Review the documentation for common issues
 3. Consider contributing improvements to the project
 4. Share your build with the community!